DukMastaaa/cppcube/README.md

   choosing `wclear()` over `werase()`.
 Calling `clearok(curscr, TRUE)` before every `doupdate()` works but is overkill as every handled keyboard input will refresh the screen, causing flickering.
+  - Similar bug using windows terminal (may not be isolated to this emulator) where agressively changing window size will eventually lead to very slow resizing behaviour, lagging the mouse around the terminal window.